 COMPLIANCE WITH SECRETARIAL STANDARDS

-During the year under review the Company has duly complied with theapplicable provisions of the Secretarial Standards on Meetings of the Board of Directors(SS-1) and General Meetings (SS-2) issued by The Institute of Company Secretaries ofIndia.
+During the year under review the Company has duly complied with theapplicable provisions of the Secretarial Standards on Meetings of the Board of Directors(SS-1) and General Meetings (SS-2) issued by the Institute of Company Secretaries ofIndia.

 The extract of the Annual Return in Form MGT-9 as required underSection 92(3) of the Companies Act 2013 read with Rule 12(1) of the Companies (Managementand Administration) Rules 2014 is included in this Report as "Annexure A" andforms an integral part of this Report.

-The Equity Shares of the Company are presently listed at BSE Limitedand National Stock Exchange of India Limited and the listing fee for the year 2018-19 for both the StockExchanges is paid.
+The Equity Shares of the Company are presently listed at BSE Limitedand National Stock Exchange of India Limited and the listing fee for the year 2019-20for both the Stock Exchanges is paid.

 AUDITORS AND AUDITORS' REPORT a.
 Statutory Auditors

 & Co.
 Company Secretaries as Secretarial Auditor to undertakeSecretarial Audit for the financial year 2018-19.
 The Secretarial Audit Report for thefinancial year ended 31st March 2019 is annexed herewith as "Annexure B" tothis report.

 The Secretarial Audit Report does not contain any qualificationreservation or adverse remark. c.
 Cost Auditors

 Pursuant to the Rules made by the Central Government of India theCompany is required to maintain cost records as specified under Section 148 (1) of theCompanies Act 2013 in respect of its products and accordingly such accounts and recordsare made and maintained.

 M/s.
 R. M. Bansal & Co.
 Cost Accountants (Firm Regn.
 No.:00022)and M/s.
 Rakesh Misra & Co.
 Cost Accountants (Firm Regn.
-No.: 00249) have beenappointed as Cost Auditors of the Company to conduct the audit of the Cost Accounts of theCompany in respect of its products Yarn and Recycled Polyester StapleFibre' respectively for the financial year 2018-19.
+No.: 00249) have beenappointed as Cost Auditors of the Company to conduct the audit of the Cost Accounts of theCompany in respect of its products Yarn' and Recycled Polyester StapleFibre' respectively for the financial year 2019-20.

 As required under the Companies Act 2013 the resolutions seekingMembers' ratification for the remuneration payable to Cost Auditors forms part of theNotice convening the Annual General Meeting. d.
 Internal Auditors

 Pursuant to the provisions of Section 138 read with Rule 13 of theCompanies (Accounts) Rules 2014 your Company engaged the services of M/s.
-Ashok &Ajai Chartered Accountants Kanpur to conduct the Internal Audit of the functions andactivities of the Company for the Financial Year 2017-18.
+Ashok &Ajai Chartered Accountants Kanpur to conduct the Internal Audit of the functions andactivities of the Company for the Financial Year 2018-19.
 The Internal Audit Report isplaced before the Audit Committee of the Company at regular intervals.

 RELATED PARTY TRANSACTIONS

 During the financial year under review all transactions entered intowith Related Parties were in the ordinary course of business and on an arm's lengthbasis and they were placed before the Audit Committee as also to the Board for approval.Omnibus approval from the Audit Committee was obtained on annual basis for transactions ofrepetitive nature.
 During the year the Company had not entered into any contract /arrangement / transaction with related parties which could be considered material inaccordance with the Company's Related Party Transactions Policy.
 Accordingly thedisclosure of Related Party Transactions as required under Section 134(3)(h) of theCompanies Act 2013 in Form AOC-2 is not applicable.
-The related party transactions aredisclosed under Note No. 33 of the Notes tothe Financial Statements for the year ended31st March 2019.
+The related party transactions aredisclosed under Note No. 33 of the Notes to the Financial Statements for the year ended31st March 2019.